 The slave trade story is a scam which all black people have to know its intentions.

-My name is Kwadwo Agyei Yeboah and you can always connect with me on Facebook to talk about Africa.
-Kindly share this story let us all contribute to expose the lies.
+My name is Kwadwo Agyei Yeboah and I love Africa.
+You can always connect with me on Facebook to talk about Africa.
+Kindly share this story let us all contribute to the expose of the lies.